Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Results

 The HTSE results are broadly consistent with the study of the classical model and the phase diagram shown in Fig.~\ref{fig:Phase_diagram_Gamma_5_T}.
-The transition temperature is largest in the classical model in a small angular range near $300\degree$.
-The quantum and classical models also show similar behaviors in that $\psi_3$ order is favored at the paramagnetic phase boundary only at the smallest angles within the $\Gamma_5$/copl regime (i.e. $\theta=250 \degree$ and $\theta=260\degree$ within HTSE), whereas $\psi_2$ order is favored over the rest of this regime.
-In the quantum model studied via HTSE the enhanced uncertainty in the selection of order at $\theta\in [310\degree,320\degree]$ could simply be due to the rapid decrease in $T_c$.
-The precise angles at which $T_c$ is maximum or whether there is a local minimum in the ratio of outer and inner transition temperatures indicating an enhanced competition between the $\psi_2$ and $\psi_3$ phases may also differ between the classical and quantum models.
-Such quantitative differences may in fact be expected as the models are not quantitatively the same.
+The paramagnetic transition temperature is largest in the classical model in a small angular range near $\theta=300\degree$.
+The quantum and classical models also show similar behaviors in that $\psi_3$ order is favored at the paramagnetic phase boundary only at the smallest angles within the $\Gamma_5$/copl regime [i.e. $\theta=250 \degree$ and $\theta=260\degree$ within HTSE, see Fig.~\ref{HTE:X6-Y6}(a)], whereas $\psi_2$ order is favored over the rest of this regime.
+In the quantum model studied via HTSE, the enhanced uncertainty in the selection of order at $\theta\in [310\degree,320\degree]$ [see Fig.~\ref{HTE:X6-Y6}(b)] could simply be due to the rapid decrease in $T_c$.
+The precise angles at which $T_c$ is maximum or whether there is a local minimum in the ratio of outer (paramagnetic) $T_c$ and inner $T_{\Gamma_5}$ transition temperatures indicating an enhanced competition between the $\psi_2$ and $\psi_3$ phases (see Fig.~\ref{fig:Phase_diagram_Gamma_5_T}) may also differ between the classical and quantum models.
+Such quantitative differences may in fact be expected as the two models are not quantitatively the same.

-Given the uncertainties of the series expansion study and allowing for some quantitative differences between the classical and quantum models, these HTSE results affirm that the basic physics of order and selection in the classical and quantum models at the pararamagnetic transition at $T_c$ is largely the same.
+Given the uncertainties of the series expansion study and allowing for some quantitative differences between the classical and quantum models, these HTSE results affirm that the basic physics of order and selection in the classical and quantum models at the paramagnetic transition at $T_c$ is largely the same.